xapian/xapian/xapian-applications/omega/docs/overview.rst

 * TCR (simple compressed text format) files (.tcr) if libe-book is available
 * eReader files (.pdb) if libe-book is available
 * Sony eBook files (.lrf) if libe-book is available
-* Image files that contain text (.png, .jpg) if libtesseract-dev is available.
+* Image JPEG files that contain text (.png, .jpg, .jpeg, .jfif, .jpe, .webq, .tif, .tiff, .pbm, .gif, .ppm, .pgm) if libtesseract-dev is available.

 If you have additional extensions that represent one of these types, you can add an additional MIME mapping using the ``--mime-type`` option.
 For